 Roots typically contain 25% of the tree biomass and carbon in lodgepole pine and 29% in Sitka spruce, although for individual trees the range is large, 15-40% for lodgepole pine and 14-55% for Sitka spruce (Levy et al., 2004).
 It is not known whether the root biomass percentage of trees growing on peat differ from these typical values, which are for a range of site and soil types on which the species grow in Great Britain but Levy et al. found that soil type explained very little of the variance in root:shoot ratios.
 They suggest that this ratio might be more dependent on the wind climate of sites.
 Given that many peatlands are in windy places and that trees have to invest more in root growth to anchor themselves on peat than on firmer soils, we could expect the root biomass percentages of trees on peat to be larger than the typical values.
-After felling, the fate of the carbon in roots will depend on soil conditions for decomposition, which in turn depend on the level of the water table.
+After felling, the fate of the water table.
 An initial rise in the water table due to the cessation of transpiration and a major reduction in evaporation will be followed by a fall in the water table if new drains are dug for restocking the forest or by a further rise if the old drainage system is dammed to rewet the site for bog restoration.
 In the restocking case, the old roots would decompose relatively quickly and completely, whereas under peat restoration, their decomposition would be slower and incomplete, with preservation of roots in anoxic environments.